 Which is the best choice in a PS5 vs PS4 Pro showdown?
 Anyone who owns Sony's PlayStation 4 Pro has probably been considering this question over the past nine months or so since the PS5 hit the market.

-Although finding where to buy the PS5 is still proving to be difficult, we know stock levels are set to improve as 2021 rolls on.
+Although finding where to buy the PS5 is still proving to be difficult, we know stock levels are set to improve as 2021 rolls on, according to our PS5 restock tracker.
 That means, if you’re on the fence about upgrading, it’s worth deciding whether you want to upgrade to Sony's new console when the time comes, or if you should stick with what you've got already.

 For starters, the PS5 significantly more powerful – its GPU and CPU are far more capable than those you’ll find in the PS4 Pro.
 The next-gen console also loads games faster than ever before, which is thanks to its internal NVMe SSD.